Guide to Cycling in Sonoma County

 If 30 miles seems a bit much, explore a portion of the route.
 Lovely and easy, West Dry Creek Road has only a few rolling hills to climb; it travels past vineyards along country roads, with many wineries along the way.
 Another great route: Alexander Valley's Red Winery Road, between Healdsburg and Geyserville.
 It's quiet and peaceful, flat, carries little traffic as you roll past beautiful oak-covered hills and miles of vineyards.

-Gonzo Cycling.
-In a county that’s home to steep mountains, there are plenty of challenging bicycle routes.
+In a county that's home to steep mountains, there are plenty of challenging bicycle routes.
 One of the most popular starts off in the small seaside village of Jenner and winds into mountains for a 4,500-foot elevation gain.
-It’s a glorious ride.
-Find complete details for this expert ride.
+It's a glorious ride.
+Find complete details for the expert ride.

-To find the best place to stay, search our listings of all hotels, bed & breakfasts, vacation rentals and campgrounds in Sonoma County.
-Here's a quick list of a few conveniently located hotels:
+To find the best place to stay, search our listings of all Sonoma County Hotels & Lodging, including vacation rentals and campgrounds.